-In the kitchen: fresh cheese and a dried ham make a great tostini.
+In the kitchen: fresh cheese and dried ham with a touch of persimmon jam make a great tostini.
 Puddings and salads are also great when paired with this unusual fruit.

 Pomegranates are in season from the end of October through January.
 They provide a healthy dose of antioxidants, and because of the high fibre and potassium they are often used in sports drinks.